Apply Your University Courses With Uni Enrol

 Next, tie your interests and strengths with actual careers or things you can do that will add value.
 It could be a product or service that does not exist yet but could solve a pain point.

 In learning what the world needs, you must also understand the context of the country and economy you are in.
-The reality is that, in some countries, opportunities related to your interests could be limited compared with other countries.
+The reality is that, in some countries, opportunities related to your interests could be limited compared to others.

 Is This a Path That People Value and Will Pay For?

 Being paid for something you offer as a product or service is a validation of value for what you do.
-Even social work can be paid for or sponsored by supporters if the society treasures the cause it brings.
+Even social work can be sponsored by supporters if the society treasures the cause it brings.

 To weigh yours, seek evidence from reputable sources, such as Talentcorp’s Critical Occupation List and Jobstreet’s Salary Report.
-If it is a new product or service that you intend to launch, perform surveys to get real and honest feedback.
+If it is a new product or service that you intend to launch, perform surveys or develop a prototype to get real and honest feedback.

 So What Now?
 I Am Still Not Sure